SAFRAN-LAB/HODLR/docs/source/installation.rst

     user@computer HODLR$ source install.sh

 The above command should create a folder ``deps/`` in the current directory with the needed dependencies.
 Additionally, the script should set the environment variables that would be needed during the build and execution stages.
+This only needs to be done once since the environment variables are automatically written to ``.bashrc``.

 Manually Installing
 ^^^^^^^^^^^^^^^^^^^